 - your need to travel is in Australia’s national interest.

-How do I stay safe when travel to New Zealand opens up?
+How do I stay safe while travelling now that New Zealand has opened?

 How are airlines handling flights to New Zealand?